What is the Pasture Pig Mix?

 Pollinator & Wildlife Friendly

-The mix supports pollinators and wildlife with its blooming clovers and chicory, which offer nectar for bees and beneficial insects.
+The mix also supports pollinators and wildlife with its blooming clovers and chicory, which offer nectar for bees and beneficial insects.
 White clover, in particular, attracts honeybees for pollination.
 Orchardgrass–legume combinations also provide nesting cover and late-season seed for birds.
 Together, these species enhance biodiversity by feeding pollinators and sheltering ground-nesting wildlife.

 What seeds are in the mix

-Detail Product
+Product Details

 Sun/Shade